 The Company measures and records in the accompanying condensed consolidated financial statements certain assets and liabilities at fair value on a recurring basis.
-SFAS No. 157 establishes a fair value hierarchy for those instruments measured at fair value that distinguishes between assumptions based on market data (observable inputs) and our own assumptions (unobservable inputs).
+Authoritative guidance issued by the FASB establishes a fair value hierarchy for those instruments measured at fair value that distinguishes between assumptions based on market data (observable inputs) and the Company's assumptions (unobservable inputs).
 The hierarchy consists of three levels: